 On matters where an organization has no other route but to ask for an individual’s consent, the organization must be able to demonstrate that they are fully compliant with the new requirements and be able to provide data subjects appropriate control of their information.
 Lastly, the proper records of consent are necessary.
 It is the responsibility of organizations to prove that they have gained consent from data subjects in a lawful matter and maintained the proper documentation.

-The Benefits of Alignment with GDPR Consent Requirements
+The Benefits of Alignment with the GDPR Consent Requirements

 The new consent requirements from the GDPR are often met with heavy sighs and complaints, and understandably so – they’re probably going to upend your current consent processes.
 But there are also benefits that come from meeting these tough requirements.